gboulant/todogo/doc/talks/talk01.01.userguide.rst

    No tasks.
 Go have a drink

-   $ todo new -t "Buy a new equipement"
+   $ todo add -t "Buy a new equipement"
     1 [2019-Sep-07] ○ : Buy a new equipement
-   $ todo new -t "Make the medical certificate"
+   $ todo add -t "Make the medical certificate"
     2 [2019-Sep-07] ○ : Make the medical certificate
-   $ todo new -t "Fill in the inscription form"
+   $ todo add -t "Fill in the inscription form"
     3 [2019-Sep-07] ○ : Fill in the inscription form

    $ todo list